Board of Directors

 Tracey’s journey began after nearly losing her life in a severe car accident.
 This caused her to take a deep, introspective look at her own path and to make a conscious change to help others.
 Tracey is proud to be a first-generation college graduate, attaining her bachelor’s degree in Business with a concentration in Finance from Westminster College.
 Currently, she runs a successful firm, Tracey Dean Financial in Salt Lake City, Utah.

-Tracey resides in Millcreek with her partner Sherri and their dachshund Laci.
-If you cannot find them at home, look at the nearest golf course!
+Tracey resides in Millcreek with her partner Sherri and their rescue pup, Moxie.
+She adores her "bonus" kids and can't stop talking about her new grandbaby, Steele.
+If you cannot find them at home, look at the nearest golf course or pickleball court!

 Chamber Staff